majucgermano/majucgermano/README.md

 ## Hey there! i'm Maju Germano.

-- ⭐ Currently studying Digital Design at the Federal University of Ceará (UFC)
+- ⭐ Currently studying Digital Design at the Federal University of Ceará (UFC), Brasil.
-- 👩🏻‍💻 Learning to program in JS.
+- 👩🏻‍💻 Learning how to program in JS.
 - 📌 Pronouns: She/Her
 - ...